 The Access Arrangement Officer will determine whether a student requires an Educational Psychologist assessment to investigate further their specific needs.
 Parents are involved where possible bearing in mind the international nature of the school.

-The first step may be through a meeting with the Access Arrangements Officer to discuss/analyse needs, or to screen the student for dyslexic tendencies.
-This screening procedure can also highlight tendencies of dyspraxia and weaknesses in other cognitive functions.
-The student will then be recommended for referral to an Educational Psychologist.
+The first step may be through a meeting with the Access Arrangements Officer to discuss/analyse needs.
+The student will then be recommended for referral to an Educational Psychologist if necessary.

 The purposes of further specialist assessment are: